Business and Personal Expenses: Where to Draw the LineAug 22, 2020

 "Generally, you cannot deduct personal, living, or family expenses.
 However, if you have an expense for something that is used partly for business and partly for personal purposes, divide the total cost between the business and personal parts.
 You can deduct the business part."

 Therefore, it is not sufficient to know that an expense is common and helpful for your business, it also needs to not be a personal expense.
+Generally personal expenses are going to be your home costs, commute to work, grooming, personal clothing, personal medical, self-care activities or anything that maintains your lifestyle, health or mental health.

 In deciding what is deductible for those expenses that fall into a gray area, be aware there is a continuum.
 It spans from a risk taking perspective of, "If I jump through mental hoops and twist myself into a pretzel I can call this a business deduction" all the way to a risk aversion perspective such as, "I won't even take allowable deductions if I think it might trigger an audit."